GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Much of the essence of building a program is in fact the debugging of the specification.
+> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.
 >
 > ~ *Fred Brooks*